articles hero image

 Understanding Child Custody Arrangements in Alabama

-If you need legal assistance with a child custody case, count on Ingram Law, LLC to remain by your side from start to finish.
+If you need legal assistance with a child custody matter, count on Joe Ingram Law LLC to remain by your side from start to finish.
 We will see your case through to the end, maintaining open communication and unyielding support along the way.

 The good news for parents is that Alabama law allows them to work together to find a custody arrangement that best suits the family’s needs.
 There are two types of custody.